 Please contact the MU Law Reference Desk (573-884-6362 or email@example.com) with any questions or comments.

-The Bar Examination is given in Jefferson City on the last consecutive Tuesday and Wednesday of each February and July.
+The Bar Examination is given in Jefferson City in February and in Columbia in July on the last consecutive Tuesdays and Wednesdays of those months.

 Note: it is helpful to book a hotel room in advance if you are thinking about staying in Jefferson City (and especially if you want to try and stay at one of the test sites).